 Another area in which the author has found existing texts (and Machine Elements courses) to be deficient is the lack of connection made between the dynamics of a system and the stress analysis of that system.
 Typically, these texts present their machine elements with (magically) predefined forces on them.
 The student is then shown how to determine the stresses and deflections caused by those forces.
 In real machine design, the forces are not always predefined and can, in large part, be due to the accelerations of the masses of the moving parts.
 However, the masses cannot be accurately determined until the geometry is defined and a stress analysis done to determine the strength of the assumed part.
-Thus, an impasse exists that is broken only by iteration, i.e., assume a part geometry and define its geometry of the part.
+Thus, an impasse exists that is broken only by iteration, i.e., assume a part geometry and define its geometric and mass properties, calculate the dynamic loads due in part to the material and geometry of the part.
 Then calculate the stresses and deflections resulting from those forces, find out it fails, redesign, and repeat.